gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 > 💡 You will not need to use Git yourself to work with Gatsby, but it is a very useful tool to know about as a developer.
 If you are interested in learning more about version control, Git, and Github, check out Github's [Git Handbook](https://guides.github.com/introduction/git-handbook/).

-## Install the Gatsby CLI
+## Install Gatsby CLI

-The Gatsby CLI tool lets you quickly create new Gatsby-powered sites, and run commands for developing Gatsby sites.
+Gatsby CLI is a tool that lets you quickly create new Gatsby-powered sites, and run commands for developing Gatsby sites.
 It is a published npm package.
-You can install the Gatsby CLI from the npm registry, using the npm CLI.
+You can install Gatsby CLI from the npm registry, using the npm CLI.

-### ✋ Install the Gatsby CLI tool
+### ✋ Install Gatsby CLI

 1. Navigate to the terminal.
 2. Run `npm install --global gatsby-cli`.